Mughal Empire: Population

 India's population growth accelerated under the Mughal Empire, with an unprecedented economic and demographic upsurge which boosted the Indian population by 60% to 253% in 200 years during 1500–1700.
-The Indian population had a faster growth during the Mughal era than at any known point in Indian history prior to the Mughal era.
+The Indian population had a faster growth during the Mughal era than at any known point in Indian history before the Mughal era.
 By the time of Aurangzeb's reign, there were a total of 455,698 villages in the Mughal Empire.

-The following table gives population estimates for the Mughal Empire, compared to the total population of India, including the regions of modern Pakistan and Bangladesh, and compared to the world population:
+The following table gives population estimates for the Mughal Empire, compared to the total population of South Asia including the regions of modern India, Pakistan, and Bangladesh, and compared to the world population: